Frequently Asked Questions about Counseling

 How often will I come in to see you?

 Many people come for sessions once per week.
 In some circumstances, I meet with people twice or three times per week.
-We will talk about what frequency works best for your specific circumstances.
+We will talk about what frequency works best for your specific circumstances, however it is important to understand that meeting weekly, at minimum, is a vital part of successful treatment.
+The consistency of a weekly session contributes to the development of a therapeutic relationship that is secure, and fosters the feeling of safety and trust that will allow us to work on a deeper, more effective level.

 How long will this take?

 Great question!
-While many therapists (and infomercials) promise rapid results in as little as 6-weeks time, I am not interested in offering you a false magic wand.
-While finally having a safe space to express and process everything you’re experiencing may help you to feel somewhat better pretty quickly, the process of deeply knowing your true self and the patterns that deter you from really engaging in your life in the ways you long for takes time.
-It takes time for us to get to know each other, to build a relationship, to build trust, to peel back the layers (gently, but in a way that challenges you to take the risks necessary to grow), and to develop and implement strategies for lasting change.
-That said, we can work together for as long as you experience our time together as a space for continued growth.
+While many therapists (and infomercials) promise very rapid results, I am not interested in offering you a false magic wand.
+Having a safe space to express and process everything you’re experiencing may help you to feel somewhat better pretty quickly and I want you to leave even our very first session feeling as though you received something tangibly applicable and useful in your real life.
+The process of deeply knowing your true self and the patterns that deter you from really engaging in your life in the ways you long for does take time.
+It takes time for us to get to know each other, to build a relationship, to build trust, to uncover the layers (gently, but in a way that challenges you to take the risks necessary to grow), and to develop and implement strategies for lasting change.
+That said, we can work together for as long (or as short) as you experience our time together as a space for continued growth.
 Part of our work will be to talk about what that will mean for you.

 Who do you help?